 and procedures used by that court.
 Attorneys who don't regularly practice in the Lake County Juvenile Court can be at an extreme

 disadvantage.
-The Law Offices of Steven P. McCollum, P.C. has many pending cases in the Lake County Juvenile Court system.
+McCollum Hodgkinson, P.C. has many pending cases in the Lake County Juvenile Court system.
+The defense

-The defense of a minor in Lake County Juvenile Court is a specialized area of practice that is very different than adult
+of a minor in Lake County Juvenile Court is a specialized area of practice that is very different than adult criminal

-criminal court.
-Unfortunately, there are many attorneys who appear in Juvenile Court without having the background and
+court.
+Unfortunately, there are many attorneys who appear in Juvenile Court without having the background and experience

-experience necessary to competently defend a Juvenile Court case.
-The attorney you choose to represent your son or daughter
+necessary to competently defend a Juvenile Court case.
+The attorney you choose to represent your son or daughter should

 by a Minor, may be heard in Lake County Branch Courts along with adult cases, most cases involving minors will be heard in